Skip to content

 - Get the study guide.

-- Get the Australian Boating Manual by Dick Gandy
+- We suggest getting the Australian Boating Manual by Dick Gandy

-- Attend a full time face to face block course
+- Attend a full time 3 week minimum face to face block course

 - Complete an assignment or Assessment for each unit